 When the boys start in Year 4 they are based mainly in their form room with their Form Tutor.
 Teachers generally come to them but as the year progresses they start to move to other rooms more.

 The boys are in three forms (which change every year) from Year 4 to Year 8 but there is gradually more setting and streaming as they move through the School.

-From Year 4 upwards boys have lessons in English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, Design Technology, Drama, ICT, PE and PSHE.
+From Year 4 upwards boys have lessons in English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, Design Technology, Drama, Computing, PE and PSHE.
 Every year group also has two games sessions each week at our extensive playing fields in Chiswick.
 From Year 5 the boys have specialist teachers for all subjects and move from room to room for their lessons.
 In Year 5 and Year 6 there is also a lesson in Reasoning each week and from Year 6 the boys start learning Latin.
 They continue to study this range of subjects up until Year 8.

 In the final two years, all boys work towards either scholarship or Common Entrance for senior school entry.
 Sport in the top two years is played by teams of boys from both years which allows for a large number of teams in all the key sports.
 In their last year the boys are all encouraged to take on positions of responsibility in the School; a few take on senior posts like prefects and heads of house, but other fill equally important roles in different aspects of School life.